 Each student room is furnished with a twin bed, dresser, desk, and desk chair for each student.
 All residence halls are open to all students based on availability.
-Students of all class years have the option of selecting the room type (double, single, or double as a single) that best suits their needs.
-Singles and Doubles as Singles are on a first come basis as space permits.
+Students of all class years have the option of selecting the room type (quad, triple, open double, or divided double) that best suits their needs.

-Click on the residence hall name to view a PDF of the building floor plan.
+Learn more about each residence hall in the tabs below.
+Click on the residence hall name in each tab to view a PDF of the building floor plan.

-The first floor of Disert houses Single Parent Scholar students in two-room suites.
+The first floor of Disert are Triple suites with a private bathroom.
 Each room within the suite is approximately 11'11" x 15'9" (bathroom and closets are included in that dimension).
-This floor shares common kitchen, lounge, study, laundry, computer and playroom spaces.
-SPS Housing Info
+This floor shares common kitchen, lounge, study, laundry, and computer.

-South Hall—Located on the east side of campus between the Alumnae House and Riddle Hall - was constructed in 1899 and was originally called "South College" and housed members of the senior class.
+Located on the east side of campus between the Alumnae House and Riddle Hall - was constructed in 1899 and was originally called "South College" and housed members of the senior class.

-Riddle Hall—Located beside South Hall on the east side of campus - Riddle Hall was built in 1928 and named for Henry Riddle, a trustee from 1900 to 1922.
+Located beside South Hall on the east side of campus - Riddle Hall was built in 1928 and named for Henry Riddle, a trustee from 1900 to 1922.
 Renovations of Riddle were completed in 1995.

-Riddle is the choice of many upper-class students and its suites are comprised of two double rooms (12' x 16') sharing a connecting bathroom (four students total per suite).
+Riddle is primarily made up of suites that are comprised of two double rooms (12' x 16') sharing a connecting bathroom (four students total per suite).
 There are also a few stand-alone double rooms as well as a few single rooms (12' x 11'); some with private bathrooms, a sink and vanity combo, or sharing a "common" bathroom on the hall.
-Riddle also offers several student lounges, computer lab and a fully-equipped kitchen space.
+Riddle also offers several student lounges, computer, laundry room, and a fully-equipped kitchen.

-Rosenkrans Hall—Constructed in 1966, Rosenkrans Hall was named for Lillian Rosenkrans, Dean of the College, 1918-1938.
-Rosenkrans sits along the southern edge of campus next to Disert Hall and serves as a multipurpose space: overflow and break housing, ADP housing and a handful of departmental offices.
-ADP students wishing to have more information regarding the housing options available can visit ADP Housing Info online or contact the Director of Residence Life at email@example.com.
+Constructed in 1966, Rosenkrans Hall was named for Lillian Rosenkrans, Dean of the College, 1918-1938.
+Rosenkrans sits along the southern edge of campus next to Disert Hall.

 Rosenkrans underwent renovation during the spring and summer of 2016 to upgrade internal systems, as well as reformat the public spaces to better meet students' needs.
 Each Rosenkrans floor boasts a fully-equipped kitchen, two spacious bathrooms, a lounge, a semi-private study room, as well as large laundry and computer rooms.
 All the rooms on these floors are divided doubles, meaning they have a built-in divider of dressers, closets, and bookshelves that separates the room into two evenly-sized sections.
 This arrangement offers the flexibility to have more individual privacy within a shared space or to design private and public spaces within one room.
 The built-in divider also provides ample storage without cluttering the room.
 The total dimensions of each room (including the built-in) is 11'11" x 15'9".